 Note:If you found this piece useful and believe others might as well, please consider sending them the link.
 Additionally, if you'd like to explore other self-help articles I've written for Psychology Today, please click here.

----- I invite readers to follow my psychological/philosophical musings on Twitter.
+---- I invite readers to join me on Facebook , and to follow my psychological/philosophical musings on Twitter.